Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics

-While in \citetalias{Ajani-EP29} we applied the algorithm at catalogue level, relying on a grid reduces the computational time and enables for a fair comparison with the other map-based estimators. \inlinecomment{\SP{I am very surprise to see that you are computing the 2PCF from the binned shear and not at the catalogue level.
-In paper I, we show that there is a significant difference between the two.
-At the end, we don't care to have a fair comparison.
-HOS will only be useful if they can be more constraining that the 2pcf computed at the catalogue level.} \simone{Several points motivated this choice: 1) we want to have a fair comparison between 2-point and HOSs on a similar range of small-scales.
-The latter are bound to the pix-scale.
-2) We investigated the 2pcfs constraining power when removing the smaller scales iteratively, the constraining power peaks at intermediate scales beyond the pix-scale.
-This suggests that the keeping smaller scales at catalogue-level, should not be a game changer.
-3) the 2-point from catalogue gives the maximum power assuming that you are able to constrain the very small-scales with your model 4) we nevertheless discard some 2-point information due to the SMAPE cuts, same for HOSs.
-5) In Fig. 17 of Paper I, you already remove all bins below our pixel scale on xi_-.
-While on xi_+, we keep a few bins only.
-In fact, the area of ellipses with and without cuts is not so different, likely within the ill-conditioning region in regards of the 1-sigma errors.
-6) we save a lot of CPU time..} \SP{I'm not really convinced by the CPU time argument, 2pcf should be implemented as it is in \textit{Euclid} pipeline.}} In the presence of a mask, e.g. due to bright star regions, it is sufficient to neglect all pixel pairs which include at least one masked pixel.
+While in \citetalias{Ajani-EP29} we applied the algorithm at catalog level, relying on a grid reduces the computational time and enables for a fair comparison with the other map-based estimators.
+In the presence of a mask, e.g. due to bright star regions, it is sufficient to neglect all pixel pairs which include at least one masked pixel.